Tilikum (orca): Second death

-Daniel P. Dukes was a 27-year-old man from South Carolina and the second of three deaths attributed to Tilikum.
-SeaWorld has maintained that Dukes was a vagrant who climbed into Tilikum's pool and drowned, while the coroner's report, along with animal rights advocates for Tilikum, have pointed out that Dukes' corpse was found severely mutilated by the whale.
-Dukes is generally regarded by the media as a trespasser and nuisance rather than a direct victim of Tilikum, although this perception has been challenged with the release of the documentary Blackfish.
+Daniel P. Dukes was a 27-year-old man from South Carolina and his death was the second of three attributed to Tilikum.
+SeaWorld claimed that Dukes was a vagrant who climbed into Tilikum's pool and drowned, while the coroner's report, along with animal rights advocates for Tilikum, have pointed out that Dukes' corpse was found severely mutilated by the whale.
+Dukes was generally regarded by the media as a trespasser and nuisance rather than a direct victim of Tilikum, although this perception has been challenged with the release of the documentary Blackfish.

 Little has been published in the media regarding the early life of Dukes.
 A known drifter with a love of nature and environmentalism, he was known for acts of petty theft and general vagrancy.
 These details were often brought up by SeaWorld.
-At some point in the night on July 6, 1999, Dukes, who had hidden in the SeaWorld theme park, emerged from elsewhere in the park and went to the whale pool where Tilikum resided.
+At some point on the night on July 6, 1999, Dukes, who had hidden inside the park after it closed, went to the whale pool where Tilikum was held.
 The following morning, his body was discovered in the water by SeaWorld staff, draped over Tilikum's backside as the whale swam around.
 As SeaWorld claims to have no security tape footage of the pool on that night, it is unclear exactly what transpired.
 According to the Orange County Sheriff's Office (OCSO) report, a 911 call was received from SeaWorld at 7:25 a.m., at almost the exact time that Dukes' body was spotted.
 OCSO immediately dispatched Detective Calhoun who arrived at SeaWorld eight minutes later.
 Dukes' corpse was retrieved and later identified.